How One Professional Discovered His Inner Entrepreneur

 Since that time, Henry Rossi & Co. has embraced the technologies that emerged for professional practices and has grown into the most respected firm in the area, with clients throughout the Pittsburgh region, and a few more distant, including a manufacturer in Florida.

-All of the staff have have laptops if they want the mobility, plus the firm offers remote log-in to the company’s servers.
+All of the staff have multiple monitors at their workstations and can have laptops if they want, plus the firm offers remote log-in to the company’s servers.
 This can be particularly useful during harsh winter weather or when staff have family issues that take them away from the office.
 The firm uses a local technology consultant, Universal Information Systems (www.universalinfo.com) to help manage their IT needs, and they also recommend the company to their clients who need technology consulting.